Netflix: Subscriptions

-Customers can subscribe to one of three plans; the difference in plans relate to video resolution, the number of simultaneous streams, and the number of devices to which content can be downloaded.
+Customers can subscribe to one of three plans; the difference in plans relates to video resolution, the number of simultaneous streams, and the number of devices to which content can be downloaded.

 At the end of Q1 2022, Netflix estimated that 100 million households globally were sharing passwords to their account with others.
 In March 2022, Netflix began to charge a fee for additional users in Chile, Peru, and Costa Rica to attempt to control account sharing.
 On July 18, 2022, Netflix announced that it would test the account sharing feature in more countries, including Argentina, Dominican Republic, El Salvador, Guatemala and Honduras.
 On October 17, Netflix launched Profile Transfer to help end account sharing.

-On July 13, 2022, Netflix announced a partnership with Microsoft to launch an advertising-supported subscription plan.
+On July 13, 2022, Netflix announced plans to launch an advertising-supported subscription option.
 Netflix's planned advertising tier would not allow subscribers to download content like the existing ad-free platform.
 On July 20, 2022, it was announced that the advertising-supported tier would be coming to Netflix in 2023 but it would not feature the full library of content.
-Netflix US launched with 5.1% of the library unavailable including 60 Netflix Originals.
-In September, Netflix announced that the launch would be moved up to November 1, 2022, but in October, the launch date was changed to November 3, 2022.
-The ad-supported plan is called "Basic with Ads" and it costs $6.99 per month in the United States.
-In Canada, the plan was launched two days later, on November 1.
+In October, the launch date was announced as November 3, 2022, and was launched in 12 countries: United States, Canada, Mexico, Brazil, United Kingdom, France, Germany, Italy, Spain, Australia, Japan and South Korea.
+The ad-supported plan was called "Basic with Ads" and it cost $6.99 per month in the United States at launch.